laravel/jetstream/README.md

 ### Security Features

 Jetstream includes forms for the user to update their password, enable two-factor authentication, and logout other authenticated browser sessions for their account.
 Typically, these features will not need customization.
 However, password reset / update and password validation logic may be customized by modifying the relevant action classes within your application's `app/Actions/Fortify` directory.

+<a name="email-verification"></a>
+### Email Verification

+Jetstream includes support for email verification.
+After a user registers for your application, they will be redirected to a screen instructing them to click the email verification link that has been sent to their registered email address.

+To enable email verification, you should uncomment the `emailVerification` feature in the `features` option of your `fortify` configuration file.
+In addition, you should ensure your `User` model implements the `MustVerifyEmail` interface.

 <a name="account-deletion"></a>
 ### Account Deletion